rv-kip/rss-braider/README.md

 });
 ```
 ## Plugins
 Plugins provide custom manipulation and filtering of RSS items/articles.
-See `lib/example_plugins` for examples.
-A plugin operates by modifying the itemOptions object or by returning `null` which will exclude the `item` (article) from the resulting feed.
+See `examples/plugins` for examples.

+A plugin operates by modifying the itemOptions object or by returning `null` which will exclude the `item` (article) from the resulting feed (See `examples/plugins/filter_out_all_articles.js`).

 ### Plugin Example
 This plugin will capitalize the article title for all articles